What is Luke’s position on Brexit?

-What did Luke say about the draft political declaration?
+What did Luke say about the ‘political declaration’?

 Commenting on the draft agreement on the future relationship with the European Union Luke Pollard MP said:

-“This is a waste of 26 pages that fails to deliver what Plymouth and far south west needs from Brexit.
-Over the last two years we’ve a government at war with itself and what we are left with is this shambolic document that confirms we won’t have a free trade deal for years.
+“This fails to deliver what Plymouth and the far south west needs from Brexit.
 It doesn’t match Labour’s six tests and it does not match my 10 Plymouth Brexit Principles.
-Whether you voted Leave or Remain, this not what anyone voted for and I cannot vote for this.”
+Whether you voted Leave or Remain, this not what anyone voted for and I do not support this.”

 Luke’s urgent Brexit public meetings